LOLORG/LOLBIN/README.md

 ### 500 Internal server error

-You might get some `500 Internal Server Error` pages, this is probably due to some modules not being loaded in Apache, make sure to have the following mods loaded:
+You might get some `500 Internal Server Error` pages, this is probably due to some modules not being loaded if you use Apache, make sure to have the following mods loaded:

 ```
 headers